 and brought in by seven major importing companies that act as

 distributors.
 The coffee is normally freshly ground when needed

 during the day and be warned that sometimes this noisy machine

-action can be quite deafening to the ears.
+can be quite deafening to the ears and any conversation.

 To assist you in your travels through Portugal below is given

 a description of the various ways of ordering a coffee to your